About Me

 As you observed the painting, you see the riches that surround the men.
 But when looking toward the bottom of the painting, there is a stain.
 When looking awry, you see that the stain is a skull that looks back at you.

-The skull embodies the gaze.
-But you have to be invested in looking at the painting in order to discover the skull.
+The skull reveals your spectatorship.
+This is why you have to be invested in looking at the painting in order to discover the skull.
 When we encounter the skull, it takes our desire into consideration.
 Likewise, when Marion's car stops sinking in the swamp in Psycho, we have a visceral reaction, demonstrating that we are complicit in Norman covering up the murder.
 It illustrates how our desire is at work in the film.

 The gaze is the moment when our seeing falls apart.
+It is the point where the viewer's vision breaks down.
 Yet it is these moments in cinema, such as Ripley seeing the alien aboard the ship and Marion's car that temporarily stop sinking in the swamp, that draws us to the movies.